- Lead qualification

 - Are you looking to purchase a [product or product type]?

 - (If they’ve landed on your pricing page): Can I help you get started with one of our pricing plans?

 - (If they’ve downloaded a resource from the website): Are you interested in learning more about [resource topic]?

 If your lead answers no to any of the questions above, it’s an automatic disqualification.
 If they don’t respond at all, consider following up via email.
-If you still don’t get a response after eight attempts, it’s likely your lead is not interested and should be disqualified.
+If you still don’t get a response after a sales followup email, it’s likely your lead is not interested and should be disqualified.

 Just remember, not every prospect captured by website activity or a lead form should be pursued.
 Reach out to make sure they’re truly interested in buying your product.
 Otherwise, you’ll end up spending valuable time on leads who never should have been in the pipeline in the first place.

 2. Do they have a use for my product?

 As a sales rep, it might seem like a no-brainer to qualify a lead who shows excitement about the idea of buying your product.
 But there’s a big difference between wanting a product and having a use for it.